pubnub/pi-house/python/temp-hum.md

 Make sure you have [signed up for PubNub](https://www.pubnub.com/get-started/) to obtain your pub/sub keys.

 ####Importing the libraries

 You make sure you import the right libraries needed for this program.
+You initialize an instance of PubNub by setting the publish and demo keys which you get when you [sign up](https://www.pubnub.com/get-started/) for the service.

 ```
 	import os